Best Cities to Start a Business in Oregon

 Many entrepreneurs are drawn to Oregon for its thriving art and music scenes and the opportunity for outdoor activity.

 Eugene, whose official motto is “A Great Place for the Arts and Outdoors”, certainly lives up to its name.
-One of the original locus points for counterculture activity in the 1960’s, Eugene has continued in this tradition, with over 25 art museums and private galleries.
-It also has a vibrant music scene, owing to its status as the home of University of Oregon.
-Located in the midst of a rolling landscape of hills and forests, Eugene is also a wonderful base for cycling, skiing, rafting and more.
+Eugene has continued in this tradition as one of the original locus points for counterculture activity in the 1960s, with over 25 art museums and private galleries.
+It also has a vibrant music scene, owing to its status as the home of the University of Oregon.
+Located in the midst of a rolling landscape of hills and forests, Eugene is also a wonderful base for cycling, skiing, rafting, and more.

 Only cities with over 50,000 inhabitants are reported in the results.
 Some data had to be interpolated to the county level and extrapolated to all the cities in the county.
 We concentrated on the following metrics to obtain our ranking: Cost of living, Best state for business, Unemployment, Kauffman index, and Universities.

 Start a Limited Liability Company Online Today

 Click on the state below to get started.